FernandoLCarvalho/Buzzvel-Required-UI/README.md

 ## Video Walkthrough

-A video showcasing the project, including its design and functionality, is available at: **not yet**
+A video showcasing the project, including its design and functionality, is not yet available.

 ## Acknowledgements